Why are Chick-fil-A Franchise Fees so Cheap?

 Chick-fil-A is a simple fast-food chain with a limited menu.
 This allows the company to keep its costs low and pass on those savings to customers.

-The chain’s menu consists of chick-fil-a sandwiches, salads, wraps, and sides.
+The chain’s menu consists of Chick-fil-A sandwiches, salads, wraps, and sides.
 While this may seem like a limited selection, it’s actually perfect for customers who are looking for a quick and easy meal.

 The simplicity of the menu also allows franchisees to focus on providing excellent customer service, which is one of the company’s core values.